Equine Art Workshops

 A group of women painting during an equine art workshop painting horses in plein air

-Equine Art Workshops by Carol Lake Studios is thrilled to announce the launch of a series of curated plein-air painting retreats set in iconic equestrian destinations worldwide.
-These workshops offer a unique opportunity for artists of all skill levels to capture the beauty and spirit of diverse horse breeds in stunning natural and cultural settings.
+Equine Art Workshops by Carol Lake Studios is thrilled to announce the launch of a series of curated plein-air painting and sculpture retreats set in iconic equestrian destinations worldwide.
+These workshops offer a unique opportunity for artists of all skill levels to capture the beauty and spirit of diverse horse breeds (and other animals if desired) in stunning natural and cultural settings.

-Designed to bring together the beauty of horses and the art of plein-air painting, these workshops offer participants an immersive experience, painting diverse horse breeds in their natural settings, while receiving professional instruction and enjoying the charm and hospitality of carefully selected locations.
-Each workshop includes hands-on painting sessions, friendly group critiques, and cultural activities that enhance participants’ appreciation of equine art and history.
+Designed to bring together the beauty and spirit of horses and the art of plein-air painting and sculpture, these workshops offer participants an immersive experience, painting and sculpting diverse horse breeds in their natural settings, while receiving professional instruction and enjoying the charm and hospitality of carefully selected locations.
+Each workshop includes hands-on painting and sculpture sessions, demonstrations, friendly group critiques, and cultural activities that enhance participants’ appreciation of equine art and history.
 Individual or group riding time can also be arranged!

 With limited spots available, these bespoke experiences ensure personalized attention and a truly memorable artistic journey.
-Partners and friends are encouraged to come along, and no, you needn’t even be an artist -photographers are welcome too!
+Partners and friends are encouraged to come along, and yes, photographers are welcome too!

 Painting in the fields